mw0/MLnotebooks/styleTransfer/README.md

 |Generated image|Animation|
 |![Woman and man under umbrella, stylized by Renoir](WomanManUmbrellaStylizedRenoirTheTwoSisters512x512at0750.png "Woman and man under umbrella, stylized by Renoir")|![Animation showing progression of noise image to final form](AnimatedCoupleWithUmbrellaRenoirStylized.gif "Animation showing progression of noise image to final form")|

-It's interesting how the stylized version seems to have flowers from the younger sister's basket where the original content file has a road.
+It's interesting how the generated image (stylized version) seems to have flowers from the younger sister's basket where the original content file has a road.

 The animation shows how, through a series of 750 iterations, a third image, starting as random noise, is transformed into the final form as the algorithm tries to minimize the difference between the large-scale features in the content file and the style features of the style file.
 (Reload the page if you want to see the  animation again after it has stopped.)

 *In actuality, the generated images are only 256 &times; 256 pixels.
-My GPU only has 2 GB of memory, and even those dimensions were a stretch for it.*
+My GPU only has 2 GB of memory, and even those dimensions were a stretch for it.
+A consequence of this is that the details are not well rendered.*

 ### About the code